Tipologia-y-Ciclo-de-Vida-de-los-Datos/Practica1-Web_Scraping/README.md

 <!-- LICENSE -->
 ## Licencia

-Distributed under the MIT License.
+Distributed under the CC BY-NC-SA 4.0 License.
 See `LICENSE.txt` for more information.

 <p align="right">(<a href="#top">back to top</a>)</p>